pikulet/intellex/README.txt

 ## Storing biword and triword information

 # Searching Algorithm

+### need to finalise and explain overall approach.

 Query expansion is done to the original query string to produce multiple versions of the same query (see section on query expansion).
 Every query can one of the following four types: